simonbacquie/kreate-hackathon/README.md

 I've been at this for a long time.
 Today, I have a Ruby solution that's able to solve all 15 graphs on my 2012 dual-core machine in about half a second or less.

 The best part is, I didn't even have to mess with any concurrency, threads, crazy functional languages--NONE of that.
-This solution is in object-oriented Ruby, using iteration, and hours of research on graph theory from Wolfram Alpha and tons of random university professors' course websites.
+This solution is in object-oriented Ruby, using iteration, and logic I gleaned from hours of research on graph theory, from Wolfram Alpha and tons of random university professors' course websites.

 To run it: